 Endometriosis in teenage years

 Doctors may explore different treatment options, such as medicines, before recommending surgery.
-Medicines commonly used to reduce pain include anti-inflammatory drugs such as aspirin, ibuprofen and naproxen.
+Medicines commonly used to reduce pain include anti-inflammatory drugs such as ibuprofen, mefenamic acid and naproxen.

 Your doctor may also recommend hormonal treatments such as the combined oral contraceptive pill (COCP) and progestogens to reduce period pain.

 Medical management of painful periods improves symptoms for many young women.
 But if pain persists and you’ve seen a doctor three or more times over a six-month period, your doctor is likely to recommend a laparoscopy.
-The surgery will remove the endometriosis and confirm the diagnosis.
+The surgery will confirm the diagnosis and treat the endometriosis.

 Your doctor can refer you to a gynaecologist with specialist skills in treating endometriosis in teenage years.